 In some states, utilities are required to invest in energy-efficiency rebates and incentives to reduce the amount of energy they deliver to customers.

 Energy-efficiency resource standards (EERS) are long-term energy-efficiency targets.
-The most stringent require a reduction in energy demand by 2.5 percent annually.
-About half of the states have an EERS, which means that utilities work with customers to reduce energy demand.
+The most stringent require a reduction in energy demand by 2.5% annually.
+About half of U.S. states have an EERS, which means that utilities work with customers to reduce energy demand.

-Another reason is that meeting peak energy demand is challenging and expensive.
+Another reason for these programs is that meeting peak energy demand is challenging and expensive.
 When we all crank up or air conditioning units on hot summer afternoons, the utility companies need to be able to meet this high demand.
 If they don’t, utilities can’t provide reliable power to their customers.

 Meeting peak demand often involves turning on peaking power plants, which are frequently powered by natural gas.
 They fill in the gap between normal and high-demand periods, but these plants are more expensive to operate, creating an incentive to promote energy efficiency.
 Reducing demand overall makes a utility more profitable because they are better able to use inexpensive power or better, renewable energy sources.